Unramifiedness of Galois representations arising from Hilbert modular surfaces: Results on the unramifiedness of modular representations in weight

-\begin{proof} Thanks to the existence and properties of the operator $T_p$ acting on weight one forms (cf. section \ref{S:def of Tp}), we can prove the result \emph{exactly} as in \cite[Theorem 3.11]{CG}, where the case $F=\QQ$ is treated.
+Thanks to the existence and properties of the operator $T_p^\rmn$ acting on weight one forms (cf. \S\ref{S:def of Tp}), we can prove this Proposition \emph{exactly} as in \cite[Theorem 3.11]{CG}, where the case $F=\QQ$ is treated (see also \cite{deligne-serre} and \cite[Proposition 2.7]{edixhoven}).
 For completeness, we sketch the argument below, but the reader is referred to \emph{loc.cit.} for further details.